WordPress/gutenberg/docs/contributors/how-to-get-your-pull-request-reviewed.md

 Attracting a review largely isn't about the code – it is about making the reviewing easy.

-If you published a Pull Request that isn't getting any comments or revies, try one of the strategies used by core contributors:
+If you published a Pull Request that isn't getting any comments or reviews, try one of the strategies used by core contributors:

 ## Create the smallest reasonable PRs